No longer happy in your present job? Consider joining the government.

 Bureaucracy and paperwork can be very frustrating, especially for new hires in the government and those who want to get things done fast.

 In every decision and process—both minor and major ones—government employees have to follow a stringent formal approval process.
 Even simple requests, like refilling a printer ink or getting a fresh supply of pens and notebooks, require filling out several forms and getting signatures from multiple people.

 You can’t cut corners, as the approval process is part of documenting accountability in any agency.

-This explains the delay of government salary and benefits release in some agencies, and why transactions between the government and the public (like applications for driver’s license and overseas employment certificate) are usually slow and tedious.
+This explains the delay of government salary and benefits release in some agencies, and why transactions between the government and the public (like applications for driver’s licenses and overseas employment certificates) are usually slow and tedious.

 If you want to move up the career ladder quickly, a government job is not for you.

 Promotion is not as quick as you’d expect from a corporate job.
 An opportunity to move to a higher-level position comes only when senior-level employees resign or retire.
 And that would take time because of their security of tenure.